openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 - ID_CRED_PSK SHOULD uniquely identify the correspoding CRED_PSK to avoid ambiguity.
 In cases where ID_CRED_PSK is a reference to a key identifier, care must be taken to ensure that 'kid' is globally unique for the PSK.

-- When ID_CRED_PSK consists solely of a 'kid' parameter (i.e., { 4 : kid }), the compact encoding optimization defined in {{Section 3.5.3.2 of RFC9528}} MUST be applied in plaintext fields (such as PLAINTEXT_3).
+- When ID_CRED_PSK consists solely of a 'kid' parameter (i.e., { 4 : kid }), the compact encoding optimization defined in {{Section 3.5.3.2 of RFC9528}} MUST be applied in plaintext fields (such as PLAINTEXT_3A).
 For example:
   - { 4 : h'0f' } encoded as h'0f' (CBOR byte string)
   - { 4 : 21 } encoded as 0x15 (CBOR integer)

 These optimizations MUST NOT be applied in COSE header parameters or other contexts where full map structure is required.

-- When necessary for authentication context (e.g., to mitigate misbinding attacks), identity information such as a 'sub' (subject) claim SHOULD be included in CRED_PSK.
+- When necessary for authentication context (e.g., to mitigate misbinding attacks), identity information such as a 'sub' (subject) claim MUST be included in CRED_PSK.
 If no such identity is present, the authentication credential binds only to the key.

 - Guidelines in {{RFC9528}} related to certificate chains, X.509 DER encoding, or public key validation do not apply to CRED_PSK, since it encapsulates a symmetric key and is not used for explicit signature or certificate validation.